PLC Program FAQ

 The answer depends on your specific needs and goals regarding the training.
 We recommend taking the the PLC Technician program if you have little or no background in PLC’s as the PLC Technician II is more challenging to learn since it uses tag-based addressing.
 Our Program Consultants can help you decide which program will best fit your needs.You can reach them toll-free at 1-888-553-5333.

 Yes, there are exams.
 The exams are written online using a computer-based testing package.
 A timed, 90 minute exam is taken to complete each module of the program.
 The exams are downloaded by the student from our web site, completed by the student and then returned to us electronically for grading.

 You must obtain a 60% or higher to successfully complete each module of the PLC Technician Certificate program.

-No, the PLC Technician II Certificate program is offered entirely by distance education.
+No, the PLC and PLC Technician II Certificate programs are offered entirely by distance education.